-Ancient Olympia is an archaeological site of Peloponnese, in southern Greece.
-The district is surrounded by the Alphios river and the Kladeos river, which empties into the river Alphios.
+Ancient Olympia is an archaeological site in the Peloponnese, in southern Greece.
+The district is surrounded by the river Alphios and the river Kladeos, which flows into the river Alphios.

 The archaeological site of Ancient Olympia was discovered during excavations that began in 1829 and lasted for several decades.